sensu-plugins/sensu-plugins.github.io/development/gsoc15.md

 * general understanding of web application design
 * general knowledge of web site template engines, any would be fine but the site currently uses Jekyll/Liquid
 * good working knowledge of standard web languages such as html, css, js
+* familiarity with MVC frameworks such as Django and Rails
 * basic understanding of the necessary api's including Github, TravisCI, and RubyGems
 * basic understanding of current infrastructure automation and tooling
 * must believe in and understand treating infrastructure as code, ephemeral data, and why this is necessary in a cloud environment